SecureStrux/Guides/README.md

 Local users with the super administrator user role can configure vCenter Server, manage the local accounts, and use the Bash shell.

 ### Creating the Scanning Account
-To [create](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.vcenter.configuration.doc/GUID-533AE852-A1F9-404E-8AC6-5D9FD65464E5.html) a privileged scanning accout:
+To [create](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.vcenter.configuration.doc/GUID-533AE852-A1F9-404E-8AC6-5D9FD65464E5.html) a privileged scanning account:

 1. Login to the vCenter Server Appliance (VCSA) using an account that has **Super Administrator** privileges.
 The default user with Super Administrator privileges is **root**.
 2. Once authenticated, you will be brought to the [Appliance Shell's](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.vcenter.configuration.doc/GUID-393D8255-96CF-49C9-9B17-5EC639FA3DED.html) `Command>` prompt.
 Run the following command from the Appliance Shell to create the scanning account: